plafer/tendermint/mempool/v0/ffi/README.md

 + Use of go `unsafe` package
     + From package docs: Packages that import unsafe may be non-portable and are not protected by the Go 1 compatibility guidelines.

+# Known shortcomings
+Most mempool tests that I didn't write fail because a few things need to be implemented still:
++ Currently no cache implemented, and some tests expect that
++ We don't report proper errors across the ffi boundary (just `true`/`false`); some tests have logic based on which error happened
++ our `isFull()` implementation doesn't check the proper size in bytes.
+See comments in the code.